tech4me/llm-api-perf-bench/README.md

 - Response latency and throughput
 - Consistency across different prompt types

-Despite the significant financial and performance implications of these choices, users currently lack easy-to-use, objective, and personalized tools to evaluate providers based on metrics that directly impact their specific user experience and operational costs.
+Despite the significant financial and performance implications of these choices, users currently lack easy-to-use, objective, and personalized tools to evaluate providers based on metrics that directly impact their specific user experiences and operational costs.

 ## Value Proposition
 This project delivers substantial value by: